6 Study Tips To Help You Excel In College

 - When you are in bed.
 Let your bed be a place that is relaxing.
 By keeping your studying material out of your bed, you can ensure that your brain does not associate your bed with study time.

 As you really assess your study time, you may find that taking more breaks will help you focus more intensely on your studies.
+When we focus on a task for a long period of time, our brain gradually begins to switch off, resulting in a decline in performance.
+However, after we take a break the brain resets and devotes a higher level of focus to the task at hand.

 Your study breaks can also help you break long study sessions up into segments.
-Reward yourself with a break if you are able to focus and study for an hour, or whatever amount of time works for you.
+Reward yourself with a break if you are able to focus and study effectively for an hour, or whatever amount of time works for you.

 Megan Wickes is a graduate of the Master in Business Administration (MBA) program.
 She currently works for California College San Diego, managing its online presence.
 In addition to her love of marketing, Megan enjoys wakeboarding, boating, and spending time with her husband and new baby boy.